Oli

 The Oli is a Humanoid robot built by LimX Dynamics.
 LimX Dynamics' full-size humanoid robot with advanced loco-manipulation capabilities.
 Powered by the COSA (Cognitive OS of Agents) agentic operating system, Oli is the first humanoid to combine whole-body motion control with high-level autonomous cognition — thinking while acting in real environments.
 Can navigate construction debris, sand, rocks, and uneven terrain.
 Features OTA-updatable motion libraries and supports major simulation platforms.
 LimX Dynamics raised $200M in Series B funding.

-Pricing has not been publicly disclosed — typical for robots still in development.
+Pricing has not been publicly disclosed.
 See all LimX Dynamics robots on the LimX Dynamics page.

 Spec Breakdown